Skip to main content

 What is it?

 • The College Writing Symposium is an annual event that showcases the incredible writing taking place in UWL's First-Year Writing Program.
-Students from ENG 100/110/112 share pieces of writing from their classes with audiences of their fellow students in this day-long celebration of student writing.
+Students from ENG 100 and ENG 110 share pieces of writing from their classes with audiences of their fellow students in this day-long celebration of student writing.
 Students submit proposals to present and then are organized in panels to present throughout the day.
 See the call for papers below for more information!

 When is it?

-• The 12th Annual College Writing Symposium will be on November 20th.
+• The 13th Annual College Writing Symposium will be held on November 25, 2024.

-• Build your résumé--employers love to hear about class projects and public speaking experience.
+• To Build your résumé--employers love to hear about class projects and public speaking experience.

-• Gain practice in writing proposals and public speaking.
+• To gain practice in writing proposals and public speaking.

 How does it work?